Kids QUAD Regulations

 Held over 3 rounds, it is run solo.

-This international event is registered on the FIM and FIM Europe calendars under number IMN 490/65 , as well as on the F.F.M. calendar under number 617.
+This international event is registered on the FIM and FIM Europe calendars under the forthcoming IMN number, as well as on the F.F.M. calendar under the forthcoming number.

 This event is defined by the present Special Regulations, the FFM Off-Road Endurance Safety Technical Rules and the F.I.M.
 Sporting Code.

 The circuit is approximately 1.9 kilometers long.
-Track widths range from 4 to 12 metres.
+The track is 5 to 12 metres wide.

 The maximum number of entries is 57.